sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

 We’ll soon see that this translates to squashed KEFs as well.
 First, consider a smooth KEF $$\phi^1$$ with $$\lambda = 1$$ that vanishes only on the separatrix (what we want).
 Now, consider a piecewise-constant function $$\phi^0$$ with $$\lambda = 0$$ that is equal to 1 on one basin, and zero on another basin.
 The product $$\phi^1 \phi^0$$ remains a valid KEF with $$\lambda = 1$$, but it can now be zero across entire basins—thereby destroying the separatrix structure we aim to capture.
 Because of the relation between KEFs and sKEFs, this problem carries over to our squashed case.
-To mitigate this problem, we add another regularizer that causes the average value of $$\psi$$ to be zero, encouraging negative and positive values on both sides of the separatrix.
+To mitigate this problem, we add another regulariser that causes the average value of $$\psi$$ to be zero, encouraging negative and positive values on both sides of the separatrix.

 </details>

 <details markdown="1"><summary>Degeneracy in high dimensions</summary>
-If the flow itself is separable, there is a family of KEFs that can emphasize one dimension over the others.
+If the flow itself is separable, there is a family of KEFs that can emphasise one dimension over the others.
 Consider a 2D system
 $$\dot{x} = f_1(x), \quad \dot{y} = f_2(y)$$, and the KEFs $$A(x)$$ and $$B(y)$$.
 There is a family of valid solutions $$\psi(x, y) = A(x)^{\mu} B(y)^{1 - \mu}$$, for $$\mu \in R$$.

 If $$\mu=0$$ for instance, the $$x$$ dimension is ignored.
-To mitigate this, we choose distributions for training the DNN that emphasize different dimensions, and then combine the results.
+To mitigate this, we choose distributions for training the DNN that emphasise different dimensions, and then combine the results.

 </details>